 Villiger 1492 Short Perfecto Tasting

 Villiger 1492 Short Perfecto looks very special.
 It has a pointed cigar foot and a pointed cigar head.
-Hard to roll.
+Difficult to roll.
 How does it taste?
-I clarify this with this test post.
+I'll find out in this test article.

 A cigar test is subjective

-Note: How the cigar tastes is influenced by personal taste preferences, taste memories, the shape of the day, what you have eaten or drunk before.
-Even the lighting mood in the room has an influence on the experienced taste.
-The notes described here therefore do not have to match your own impressions.
+Note: How a cigar tastes is influenced by personal taste preferences, taste memories, the form of the day, what you have eaten or drunk beforehand.
+Even the lighting in the room has an influence on the flavour you experience.
+The notes described here therefore do not necessarily correspond to your own impressions.

 Fact Sheet

-Recommended acclimatization: 2 days with cellophane in the humidor.
+Recommended acclimatisation: 2 days with cellophane in the humidor

 First half: Mild and balanced

-• Tongue, palate: Slightly cocoa (bittersweet) / slightly acidic / slightly woody / slightly coffee bean
+- Tongue, palate: Slightly cocoa (bittersweet) / slightly acidic / slightly woody / slightly coffee beans

-• Retronasal: slightly spicy / a lot of coffee beans and more wood
+- Retronasalslightly spicy / lots of coffee beans and more wood

-• R+ ZiZo vacuum technology: much coffee beans and burning wood
+- R+ ZiZo vacuum technology: Lots of coffee beans and burning wood

 Second half

-• The cigar remains more or less linear.
-Very suitable for the beginner.
+- The cigar remains more or less linear.
+Very suitable for beginners.
 In the course of the second half, the wood and coffee beans become somewhat more dominant.

 Conclusion

-The official text of the manufacturer reads: "The format Short Perfecto is rather rare on the cigar market.
-Because the cigar format tapered on both sides is comparatively difficult to roll.
-This calls for the dexterity of the most experienced torcedores.
-However, the special effort that the cigar rollers have to make when producing a Short Perfecto pays off with a particularly exciting smoking experience: As the smoke travels through the different diameters of the cigar as it smokes, the flavor of the Short Perfecto transforms several times."
+The official text from the manufacturer reads: „The Short Perfecto format is rather rare on the cigar market.
+This is because the cigar format, which tapers to a point on both sides, is comparatively difficult to roll.
+It requires the dexterity of the most experienced torcedores.
+However, the special effort that cigar rollers have to make when producing a Short Perfecto pays off with a particularly exciting smoking experience: As the smoke travels through the different diameters of the cigar during the smoking process, the flavour of the Short Perfecto changes several times.“

-I can conditionally agree with the last sentence.
-As an experienced cigar connoisseur, the cigar is a very welcome change for me: It remains more or less linear and is therefore completely uncomplicated for me.
-I can just enjoy the variety of flavors on the side while I let my mind wander.
+I can agree with the last sentence to a certain extent.
+As an experienced cigar connoisseur, the cigar is a very welcome change for me: it remains more or less linear and is therefore completely uncomplicated for me.
+I can simply enjoy the variety of flavours while I let my mind wander.

-However, I believe that a beginner will have a special pleasure with this cigar: Because he will indeed notice the intensity of the taste changing in the course of the smoke.
+However, I believe that a beginner will particularly enjoy this cigar: Because he will indeed notice the intensity of the flavour changing over the course of the smoke.

 Here we have a top quality product.
-A Villiger Longfiller cigar with a very special look.
+A Villiger long filler cigar with a very special appearance.
 I like the cigar for the quiet and simple moment.

-The Connecticut wrapper from Ecuador is always something special.
-This typical taste of wood and cocoa (bittersweet), mixed with some acidity, just tastes very different than Connecticut wrappers from other countries.
+The Connecticut wrapper leaf from Ecuador is always something special.
+This typical flavour of wood and cocoa (bittersweet), mixed with a little acidity, simply tastes completely different to Connecticut wrapper leaves from other countries.
 I love the wrapper leaves from Ecuador.

-I wonder if you could make the flavor even more refined with a binder from another country?
-Maybe from the Dom.
+Could the flavour be made even more refined with a binder from another country?
+Perhaps from the Dom.
 Republic or from Honduras?
 Or Nicaragua?
-You would just have to try it out.
-Dear VILLIGER master blenders: will you try this? 🙂
+You'd just have to try it out.
+Dear VILLIGER master blenders: Will you give it a try? 🙂

 Resources on the topic